-\jh{To better investigate the impact of adversarial attacks, we employ two basic strategies: Jacobian Saliency Map Attack (JSMA) and Randomized Input (RI).} Utilizing the JSMA approach, we first train a substitute model with the training set, followed by applying JSMA on the substitute model to generate adversarial samples in the testing set.
-For the RI technique, we randomly change a certain percentage of features in the testing set to produce adversarial examples.
-Importantly, when crafting adversarial samples, we follow~\cite{chen2019android,li2023black} to ensure the feature modifications are domain-mappable and can be repackaged to APKs.
+To investigate the impact of adversarial attacks, we employ two primary strategies: Jacobian Saliency Map Attack (JSMA) and Randomized Input (RI).
+These two techniques are chosen for their simplicity and effectiveness, compromising most ML-based malware detectors, as shown in Table~\ref{tab:adversarial}.
+This suggests that more advanced attack strategies could pose even greater threats to these detectors~\cite{he2023efficient,zhao2021structural}.
+For JSMA, we first train a substitute model on the training set, and then apply JSMA to generate adversarial samples.
+Specifically, we utilize a Multi-Layer Perceptron (MLP) as the substitute model for conventional ML-based classifiers (e.g., SVM, KNN, and Random Forest), as MLP can effectively approximate the decision boundaries learned by these classifiers while remaining fully differentiable for gradient-based attacks such as JSMA.
+For GNN-based detectors (e.g., MsDroid), we adopt a Graph Convolutional Network (GCN) as the substitute model, as GCN captures both node features and edge structures through message passing, and provides a simple yet representative architecture for modeling graph-based malware detectors.
+During the crafting of adversarial samples, we calculate the Jacobian matrix to identify the most influential features and iteratively modify them until the samples are misclassified by the target model or a maximum number of modifications is reached.
+For RI, we randomly change a certain percentage of features in the testing set to produce adversarial examples.
+When crafting adversarial samples, we follow~\cite{li2023black,chen2019android} to ensure the feature modifications are domain-mappable and can be repackaged to APKs.